U6-U8-U10-U12 NANCY GREENE SKI LEAGUE

-All coaches are certified by the Canadian Ski Coaches Federation, some are former racers and members of the HSC.
+All coaches are certified by the National Coaches Certification Program (NCCP), Canadian Ski Coach Federation (CSCF) or Canadian Ski Instructors Association (CSIA).
+Some are former racers and members of the HSC.
 The program follows the BC Alpine Snow Star program allowing coaches to track progress of each child.

 The BC Alpine fee of $76 per child (not included in the program fee).

-All fees, registration form and the ACA form have to be paid and submitted before the first day on the snow.
+All fees & registration form must be paid and submitted before the first day on the snow.